 - Heart disease

-The bottom line is that you need both dental and medical care.
+The bottom line of the question dentistry vs medicine is that you need both dental and medical care.
 But it’s important to know when to see what practitioner.
 All problems that concern your gums, teeth, and oral health will need to be addressed by a dentist and not a medical doctor.
 You can also use regular dental check-ups as a way to keep an eye on other areas of your health as well.